alphadevking/CoCompiler/README.md

     (On Linux/macOS: `./build/cocompiler`)
     Type `exit` to quit the interactive mode.

+## Educational Outputs

+When you run the compiler, it prints the results of each major compiler phase to the console.
+This is designed to help you learn how a compiler works, step by step.
+The outputs include:

+- **AST (Abstract Syntax Tree):**
+  - Shows the tree structure of your program after parsing.
+  - Each node represents a construct (e.g., variable, expression, statement).

+- **Three-Address Code (TAC):**
+  - A simple, linear intermediate representation.
+  - Each instruction has at most three operands (e.g., `t1 = a + b`).
+  - Shows how your code is broken down into basic operations.

+- **Control Flow Graph (CFG):**
+  - Visualizes the flow of control through your program.
+  - Each block contains a sequence of TAC instructions and lists outgoing edges (possible next blocks).
+  - Useful for understanding how branches and jumps work.

+- **SSA (Static Single Assignment) Form:**
+  - Shows the TAC after variables are renamed so each assignment is unique (e.g., `x1`, `x2`, ...).
+  - Makes data flow and optimization easier to understand.

+You will see these outputs printed in order, for every program you run.
+If you want to focus on a specific phase, simply look for its section in the console output.

 ## Project Structure

 *   `main.cpp`: Entry point of the compiler, orchestrates the compilation phases.